Three Strangers: Production

 Three Strangers was in production from early January to mid-February 1945.
 Its original title was Three Men and a Girl, and Bette Davis and George Brent were originally to be the leads.
 At one point, the story was considered for a sequel of sorts to The Maltese Falcon, and Humphrey Bogart, Sydney Greenstreet and Mary Astor were to star.
-However, according to Robert Osborne of Turner Classic Movies, Warner Bros. discovered the rights to the characters had reverted to Dashiell Hammett.
-Because Warners had owned the rights since 1937, actors considered for the role of "Jerome K. Arbutny" were Lionel Atwill, Donald Crisp, Ian Hunter and Claude Rains, while Miriam Hopkins and Kay Francis were considered to play "Crystal Shackelford".
-For the third starring role, that of "Johnny West," Errol Flynn, David Niven, Leslie Howard, Douglas Fairbanks, Jr. and Robert Montgomery were considered.
-Director Jean Negulesco was a fan of Lorre's work and fought hard to give him the role.
+However, according to Robert Osborne of Turner Classic Movies, Warner Bros. discovered the rights to the characters had reverted to Dashiell Hammett, author of the original novel.
+Because Warners had owned the rights since 1937, actors considered for the role of Jerome K. Arbutny were Lionel Atwill, Donald Crisp, Ian Hunter and Claude Rains, while Miriam Hopkins and Kay Francis were considered to play Crystal Shackelford.
+For the third starring role, that of Johnny West, Errol Flynn, David Niven, Leslie Howard, Douglas Fairbanks, Jr. and Robert Montgomery were considered.
+Director Jean Negulesco was a fan of Peter Lorre's work and fought hard to give him the role.

 John Huston was inspired to write the story by a wooden figure he bought in an antique shop while working in London.
 Later, events at a party in his flat suggested to Huston the story of three strangers sharing a sweepstakes ticket.
 Alfred Hitchcock was at the gathering, and liked the story when Huston told it to him, but nothing came of it.
 Huston returned to Hollywood, and Warners bought the treatment in 1937.
 Huston went on to write the script with his friend Howard Koch.
 When the film finally went into production, Huston was not available to direct it, because he was a lieutenant in the U.S. Army Signal Corps.

 Two American release dates for Three Strangers can be found: 28 January 1946 and 16 February 1946.
 It's possible that the first date is the premiere, and the later one the actual date of general release.